jxgu1016/academic-kickstart/content/home/about.md

 # Biography

 Jiaxin Gu is a Master candidate of artificial intelligence at Beihang University.
 His research interests include computer vision and deep learning.
-He is a top student in the School of Automation Science and Electrical Engineering, supervised by Professor Baochang Zhang, with several papers publicated on top conference and top journal.
+He is a top student in the School of Automation Science and Electrical Engineering, supervised by Professor Baochang Zhang, with several papers publicated on top conference and top journal in AI and CV.